Garlic Butter Steak Bites with Parmesan Cream Sauce

 Season your steak with thyme and smoked paprika.
 These spices enhance the meat’s natural taste.
 Don’t forget salt and pepper!
 They balance the flavors and bring everything together.

 Finally, fresh parsley brightens the dish.
 It adds a pop of color and freshness.
-For the full recipe, check out the provided link.

 Step-by-Step Instructions